Nested Markov Properties for Acyclic Directed Mixed Graphs: Connections with causal inference

-The problem may be formalized by considering a latent projection ADMG $\G(V)$ in place of the original causal DAG with hidden variables, $\G(H \cup V)$.
-A well-known ``folklore'' result in causal inference states that any two hidden variable DAGs $\G^1(H^1 \cup V)$ and $\G^2(H^2 \cup V)$ with the same latent projection $\G(V)$ will share all identifying functionals, and so there is no loss of generality in reasoning on $\G(V)$.
-We give a proof of this folklore result later in this section.
+The problem may be formalized by considering a latent projection ADMG ${\mathscr G} (V)$ in place of the original causal DAG with hidden variables, ${\mathscr G} (L \cup V)$.
+A well-known ``folklore'' result in causal inference states that any two hidden variable DAGs ${\mathscr G} ^{1}(L^{1} \cup V)$ and ${\mathscr G} ^{2}(L^{2} \cup V)$ with the same latent projection ${\mathscr G} (V)$ will share all identifying functionals, and so there is no loss of generality in reasoning on ${\mathscr G} (V)$.
+We prove this folklore result later in this section as Corollary~\ref{cor:admg-id}.

-A complete algorithm for this problem---the ID algorithm, stated on ADMGs---was given in \citep{tian02on,shpitser06id}. `Complete' means that whenever the algorithm fails to find an expression for $p(x_Y \mid do(x_A))$ in terms of $p(x_V)$ in the causal model given by $\G(H \cup V)$, no other algorithm is able to do so without making more assumptions.
-In this section we use the fixing operation to give a simple constructive characterization (an algorithm) of all causal effects identifiable by the ID algorithm, and thus of all causal effects identifiable in any hidden variable causal DAG $\G(H \cup V)$.
-We can view this characterization as using the fixing operation to simplify the ID algorithm from its original two page formulation down to a single line.
+The ID algorithm, introduced by \citet{tian02on} solves the identification problem; the algorithm, which applies to ADMGs, was proved to be complete by \citet{shpitser06id} and also independently by \citet{huang06do}.
+Here, ``complete'' means that whenever the algorithm fails to find an expression for $p(x_{Y} \mid \Dovtex (x_{A}))$ in terms of $p(x_{V})$ in the causal model given by ${\mathscr G} (L \cup V)$, no other algorithm is able to do so without making more assumptions.
+In this section, we use the fixing operation to give a simple constructive characterization (via an algorithm) of all causal effects identifiable by the ID algorithm, and thus of all causal effects identifiable in any hidden variable causal DAG ${\mathscr G} (L \cup V)$.
+We can view this characterization as using the fixing operation to simplify the ID algorithm from its original two-page formulation down to the single formula (\ref{eqn:1-line-id}).